pozar/shoutcast2soundexchange/README.md

 * "Referrer"/Client Player
   Shoutcast: cs(User-Agent)

 You will need to update the timezone and the station call letters in the script.
+The output is tab delimited format that SoundExchange requires.

+Typically you would run it as: shout2se.py sc_w3c-kxxx.log	> soundexchange.log